Sussex County Genealogical Society - Rehoboth Beach, Delaware

 Held via Zoom

 Join a discussion about using the Family Tree Maker genealogy database software.
-Meetings include feature discussions, and open question & answer discussions.
+Meetings include feature discussions, FTM information resources, and open question & answer discussions.
 These meetings are held via Zoom every other month on the 4th Monday of the month at 2:00p.
 The meetings are open to both SCGS members and non-members.

 To receive notification of the meetings please send an email to events@scgsdelaware.org

-Saturday, May 17 through Saturday, May 17
+Saturday, May 16 through Saturday, May 16

 10:00 am to 12:30 pm